laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

 BIG-IP Controller Ingress Service is deployed.

 ## Verification:
-- Access the BIG-IP virtual server: http://<bigip external IP address>.
+- Access the BIG-IP virtual server: http://??bigip external IP address??
+- The following should be configured on the BIG-IP:
+  - new partition with virtual servere, pool, and the Kubernetes nodes as pool members.

 ## Destroy
 Copy and paste the following commands: